walker-test/tukanoan-lingview/README.md

 To begin using this site, you'll need to have NPM and Node.js installed.
 [Details can be found on the NPM website.](http://blog.npmjs.org/post/85484771375/how-to-install-npm) Then, clone this repository and run the command:
     `npm install`

 This will install all the node modules required by our program.
-After making changes to a file, you'll need to bundle the code with [Webpack](https://webpack.js.org/).
+The first time you use the site, and after changing any FLEX, ELAN, or media files, you'll need to run LingView's rebuild script in order for LingView to detect your changes.
+After making changes to any file, you'll also need to bundle the code with [Webpack](https://webpack.js.org/).
 To do so, simply type the command "webpack" in the repository's root directory.

-To view the website in Chrome or any other browser:
+To view the website in your browser:
+1. Run `node preprocessing/rebuild.js`.
-1. Run `webpack`.
+2. Run `webpack`.
-2. Open `index.html`.
+3. Open `index.html`.

 ## Resources